khanh-alice/books/cpp-primer/chapter-2/README.md

   and negative values.

 * `float` and `double` are both floating-point types. `float` is usually 32 bits and `double` is usually 64 bits.

+### Exercise 2.2

+To calculate a mortgage payment, we would use `double` for the rate, principal, and payment.
+It is because all of these can be a decimal number.